Dharm2412/CODSOFT/README.md

 # CODSOFT

-## CODSOFT Virtual Internship - Java Programming
+## CODSOFT Internship - Java Programming

 This repository contains the completed projects for the CODSOFT Virtual Internship in Java Programming.
 I successfully completed the four-week program and achieved the following learning objectives: